 Cost: Rs.30-40 for Chai and Maska Bun

 10. Dabeli and Street Snacks in Ahmedabad

-Yet another one of the favourite things about these food excursions are the street snacks.
+Yet another one of favourite things about these food excursions are the street snacks.
 Dabeli, a stuffed bun preparation containing aromatic chutneys, boiled potatoes, special dabeli masala topped with pomegranates, roasted peanuts, and sev is a definite must-have when in Gujarat.
 We picked a bite at Law Garden market, where we also spotted people enjoying a rendition of Masala Puff.

-Some of the other must-have street snacks include a chocolate sandwich, double cheese pizza, gotala dosa at Manek Chowk, a street food paradise.
+Some of the other must-have street snacks include chocolate sandwich, double cheese pizza, gotala dosa at Manek Chowk, a street food paradise.